 -The IT Guy-

-I tell Angie how hard Masen worked to make sure her computer was ready and I say she's not to draw attention to the fact that he's given her a new monitor.
+I tell Angie how hard Masen worked to make sure her computer was ready, saying she's not to draw attention to the fact that he's given her a new monitor.
 She mimics a zipper running across her lips and winks, pleased with both the monitor and the secret.

-There is a flurry of activity and some loud words as one of the PA's rushes out of the office and someone sticks the foil 'Happy Birthday' sign that gets reused constantly across Masen's door.
+There is a flurry of activity and some loud words as one of the PA's rushes out of the office and someone sticks a foil "Happy Birthday" sign across Masen's door.
 We've never mentioned birthdays, so I'm not surprised I didn't know today was the day.
-However, when the same person comes back and sticks a page underneath it, my heart feels like it just turned sour in my chest.
+However, when the same person comes back and sticks a page underneath it, my heart feels like it just shriveled in my chest.

 The sign reads – FOR YESTERDAY.